November 29, 2025

 Exceptions exist: a monogrammed leather journal for someone who genuinely journals daily, or a custom illustration of their home if they've just moved in.
 But "Mr & Mrs Smith" cushions?
 A chopping board with their surname?
 A mug with their face on it?
 These are not treasured keepsakes.
 These are things people feel obliged to keep but secretly hate.

-Choose something beautiful and well-made that doesn't need their name on it to feel personal.
-A throw in a colour that suits their home.
-A watch that matches their style.
+Choose something beautiful and well made that doesn't need their name on it to feel personal.
+A Sophie Home throw or cushion in big bold patterns or something more classic from Tweedmill.
+A CHPO watch with a Scandi vibe that matches their style.
 The thoughtfulness is in the choosing, not the customisation.

 The lesson: personalisation is often a shortcut.
 Choose better, not louder.